Corrections to Conformal Charge at BKT Transitions

-More recently, analytical calculations based on conformal field theory provided the precise form of the entanglement entropy with open and periodic boundaries in infinite-size chains, before finite-size effects were observed numerically \cite{Laflorencie2006} and then treated analytically \cite{JStats2010, JStats2011P01017}.
+More recently, analytical calculations based on conformal field theory for Gaussian criticality provided the precise form of the entanglement entropy with open and periodic boundaries in infinite-size chains, before finite-size effects were observed numerically \cite{Laflorencie2006} and then treated analytically \cite{JStats2010, JStats2011P01017}.
 For a finite-size chain with periodic boundaries,

-Here we define $\ell \equiv log(L/\pi sin(\pi x/L))$ as the length scale for periodic boundaries.
-We point out that the coefficient c simply indicates the relative concavity, or amplitude of the curvature, of a plot of the entanglement.
+Here I define $\ell \equiv log(L/\pi sin(\pi x/L))$ as the length scale for periodic boundaries, and point out that the coefficient c simply indicates the relative concavity, or amplitude of the curvature, of a plot of entanglement.
 In \cite{JStats2010}, it was determined that in the case of a marginally irrelevant operator (the case at a BKT transition), the central charge obtains a correction proportional to $log(\ell)^{-3}$.
-As we show below, this term can be re-interpreted as a finite-size correction to c itself in addition to a contribution to the entanglement entropy at BKT transitions \cite{calabrese2009entanglement,casini2004,Laflorencie2006,PhysRevLett.104.095701}.
+This term can be re-interpreted as a finite-size correction to c itself in addition to a contribution to the entanglement entropy at BKT transitions as described in \cite{calabrese2009entanglement,casini2004,Laflorencie2006,PhysRevLett.104.095701}.

-If the exact form of this correction were known, including any coefficients, it would provide useful information at classical BKT transitions in two dimensions as well as quantum BKT transitions in one dimension.
+If the exact form of this correction were known, including universal coefficients, it would provide useful information at classical BKT transitions in two dimensions as well as quantum BKT transitions in one dimension.
 In the quantum case, it would enable precise and convenient identification of BKT transitions from numerical data \cite{Nishimoto2011,CritEntropy} although this is already possible knowing the general, though imprecise, nature of the corrections.
-That is, there is a well-defined peak in the central charge at BKT transitions as described and then implemented in \cite{JStats2010,Nishimoto2011}.
+That is, there is a well-defined peak in the central charge at BKT transitions as described and then implemented for periodic boundaries in \cite{JStats2010,Nishimoto2011} and then for open boundaries in \cite{CritEntropy}.

-In this article, we present an analytical derivation of the finite-size correction to c at BKT transitions:
+In this article, we analytically derive the first order, finite-size correction to c at BKT transitions: